heb12/fbrp/README.md

 "Flexible Bible Reference Parser"

 ## Features
-* No standard C headers used
+* No dependencies or standard C headers used
 * Tiny and flexible
-* One C file, one header file, no complex build system needed.
+* One C file, one header file, no complex build system needed
 * C99

 ## Can Parse: